omaroswr/ZTP_lab_build/lab_build_4_day2_policies.md

 EOF
 ```

-Note that the manifests are using two variables, which will need to be specified when using these CRs in the PGT manifests
+Note that the manifest is using a variable, which will need to be specified when using this CR in the PGT manifests.

 ### Creating PGT to be applied: